jjuliano/rhaproxy/README.md

         server server1 127.0.0.1:8000 maxconn 32
 ```

-Donations
+### Donations

-Please support independent cloud computing toolkits, also money donated to the project will benefit the community by ensuring that RHaProxy itself will remain well supported for the foreseeable future.
+Please support independent cloud computing toolkits, also money donated to the project will benefit the community by ensuring that RHAProxy itself will remain well supported for the foreseeable future.
 To Donate, please visit: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KT9CY4T7BYDM4